imanmachukwu/Weekly-Project-Tracker/README.md

 - **MVVM Architecture**: Implementing Model-View-ViewModel architecture for better code organization and scalability.
 - **Swift Package Manager**: Managing dependencies and packages efficiently.

-## Screenshots

-*Include relevant screenshots here to showcase the app's interface and features.*

 ## Installation

 To run the Weekly Project Tracker app locally: